-Bala FIRST DAY Box Office Collections: Ayushmann Khurrana's Film Gets A Flying Start
+Bala FIRST DAY Box Office Collections: Ayushmann Khurrana's Film Off To A Flying Start

 Ayushmann Khurrana, Yami Gautam and Bhumi Pednekar's 'Bala' which released this Friday, has taken a flying start at the box office.
-This Amar Kaushik directorial has the audiences & critics going wow and the box office numbers are doing all the talking.
-The morning occupancy started on a good note and eventually it went on to grow.
+This Amar Kaushik directorial has the audiences and critics going 'wow' and the box office numbers are doing all the talking.
+The morning occupancy started on a good note and eventually went on to grow.

-With strong word of mouth at multiplex & single screens along with excellent reviews, this family entertainer has become Ayushmann Khurrana's highest opening film.
-Speaking about the first-day box office collections, the film minted Rs 10.15 crores at the box office.
+With strong word of mouth at multiplexs and single screens along with excellent reviews, this family entertainer has become Ayushmann Khurrana's highest-opening film.
+Speaking about the first-day box office collections, the film minted Rs 10.15 crore at the box office.

 Trade analyst Taran Adarsh tweeted, "#Bala has an excellent Day 1...
 Strong word of mouth + Brand Ayushmann are key contributors...
 Expect biz to grow further on Day 2 and 3...
 Fri ₹ 10.15 cr. #India biz."